HXL916/HXL916/README.md

-# Hi 👋, I'm HXL
+# Hi 👋

 I'm a software engineering student at Polytechnique Montreal.
-I enjoy the constant learning that comes with the field of technology.

 ## About Me
 - 🎓 Pursuing a Bachelor's degree in Software Engineering, I am eager to learn new programming languages and frameworks.